roshnet/roshnet.github.io/_posts/2019-08-12-unmess-git.markdown

 3. Write your own history now.

-# Problem 5
+## Problem 5
-Need to reset chnages to just a file / don't want to stash everything just to reset one file
+Need to reset changes to just a file / don't want to stash everything just to reset one file

-## Solution
+### _Solution_
 Using editors like VS Code does make it more GUI, but you may need to do it via the command line.

 The answer - `git checkout <file>`, when you need to reset all changes to that particular file.

+## Problem 6
+Need to stage only "some" changes (not all) in a particular file / don't wanna "add" the whole file, rather "add" only some changes in it

+### _Solution_
+So you went with the flow of making changes, and later realised that you had to follow atomic commits.
+The concept of interactive staging can prove handy here.

+Use `git add --patch <file>`, and follow what shows up next.
+There are many choices, and `y` and `n` alone did my job most of the times.
+But, you may also want to use `e` and `s` for more control.

+`y` stages the visible change (hunk), and goes on to ask for the next change (top-down fashion).
+When done `add`ing changes for the commit, go for `n`.

+This basically allows you to stage only that specific change out of all changes in `<file>`.
+When that has been done, it's time to commit that small change with a nice little message.

 <br>